National Hurricane Center's (NHC) Aircraft Reconnaissance Page

 NOAAPort server of the University of Puerto Rico (UPR) Climate and Weather Resource Center:

 This site has raw data for NOAA products.
 It may have data faster than it appears in the NHC recon archive.
+However, the site often does not work well.

 Direct link to: KNHC | KWBC | Listing of more ICAO identifiers with data